eleazarMar/access-control/readme.md

 There may be future membership management systems, and it is expected they will eventually take over the responsibilities of this system, with their own database

 ## Developing and Building
+### Prerequisites
+All building runs inside docker for cross-platform happiness, but for full development, you should have:
+* JDK-13
+* Intellij Community
+* Docker & docker-compose to run the full stack

 The system is written in Kotlin, a JVM-based language chosen by the developer for familiarity.
 All building and testing is performed in docker, so should be machine-agnostic

-run `make build` in your system of choice to compile and package the system
+run `./gradlew assemble installDist` to build the app locally.
+You'll need JDK13 for this run `make package` in your system of choice to compile and package the system run `make compose` in your system of choice to run it up locally in docker-compose

+## The API
+`GET /equipment/activate?device=laser&rfid=0123456789ABCD`

+will yield

+`{"grant":true,"rfid":"0123456789ABCD","device":"laser"}`